-Trialling organisations must outline the data that will be recorded by the automated driving system and stored by the trialling organisation, and how it will provide the data to relevant parties.
+Trialling organisations must outline the data that will be recorded by the ADS and stored by the trialling organisation, and how it will provide the data to relevant parties.
+Specific data requirements may also be subject to information sharing arrangements with the road transport agency and/ or local government agency, negotiated and agreed prior to the trial.

-In responding to this criterion, the trialling organisation should note that the Privacy Act 1988 (Cwlth) places limits on the collection, use and disclosure of personal information, which may limit the data they can record and share.
+In responding to this criterion, the trialling organisation should note that the Privacy Act 1988 (Cwlth) places limitations on the collection, use and disclosure of personal information, which may limit the data they can record and share.